I am Terry Wilson, of Calgary, Alberta (Canada), and I care deeply about space exploration and the people involved

 - Partial Reusability (first stages, not orbiters.)

 - Turbopumps in large boosters; "Big Practical Booster" will replace the "Big Dumb Booster" and "Expensive Smart Booster."
-With the collapse of the Soviet Union, it is already doing so.

 - Space Tourism and Colonization (only markets large enough to support future cheap boosters.)